Geophilus persephones: Phylogeny

 In 1999, a cladistic analysis based on the morphology of ten European species of Geophilus placed G. persephones in a clade with G. oligopus, which emerges as the closest relative of G. persephones in a phylogenetic tree.
 This analysis also found that these two close relatives form a sister group for G. insculptus, which has since been deemed to be a junior synonym for G. alpinus, which in turn is deemed to be a junior synonym of G. impressus.
 These three close relatives, G. persephones, G. oligopus, and G. impressus, together form a species complex.
 These three species share many traits, including second maxillae that end in tubercles, carpophagus structures on the anterior sternites, and long setae on the head, trunk, and legs.

 The species G. persephones can be distinguished from both of these close relatives, however, based on other traits.
 For example, this species has fewer leg pairs than either G. oligopus (at least 37) or G. impressus (at least 39).
 Furthermore, each antenna is much longer than the dorsal plate in G. persephones (7,2 times longer) when compared to either G. oligopus (about 3.4 to 4 times longer) or G. impressus (about 3 to 4 times longer).
-Moreoever, the labrum is divided into the usual three parts in G. oligopus and G. impressus but not in G. persephones.
+Moreover, the labrum is divided into the usual three parts in G. oligopus and G. impressus but not in G. persephones.